Learn about hiragana, how these characters are used in Japan, and how hiragana differs from katakana.

 Before the birth of kana, only kanji was used.

-To begin with, there were only Chinese characters in Japan in the past.
+To begin with, there were only Chinese characters in Japan.
 Therefore, the Japanese language was initially written entirely in Chinese characters.

 However, there was also a problem with this.
-There are so many strokes that it is very difficult to write.
+There are so many strokes that it was very difficult to write.
 Therefore, the idea of omitting the letter forms was born.
-That\’s how we came up with hiragana and katakana.
+That’s how we came up with hiragana and katakana.

 Katakana is centered on monks